Everything You Need to Know About Becoming a Home Health Nurse

 What does a home health nurse do?

 Home health nurses visit patients in their own homes to deliver medical care when a patient (or their family) is unable to care for themselves.
 You may think of home health nurses as mainly helping elderly adults struggling with dementia or ailments that limit their mobility, but the illnesses home health nurses treat go beyond that.

 These nurses care for everyone from older adults to people with mental illnesses to those recovering from surgery.
 “You can expect to see wounds of all kinds.
 Some other common ailments home health nurses treat include diabetes, congestive heart failure and infections,” says Larissa Pourron, RN and nursing supervisor at TheKey®.

 Just like nurses working in a hospital setting, home health nurses can expect to tackle a wide variety of job duties, including responsibilities like taking vital signs, helping patients with mobility issues, cleaning wounds, administering medication and drawing blood.
 Pourron adds that teaching also comes into play as a home health nurse, such as educating a patient recently diagnosed with diabetes or instructing a patient and their family about the signs of heart failure.

 Home health nurses also need to report back to their employers and keep their patients’ medical records up to date, so maintaining accurate paperwork is as much a part of the job for home health nurses as it is for RNs staffing a hospital or clinic.

-What is the work environment and earning potential of a home health nurse?
+What is the work environment of a home health nurse?

 These nurses typically work for a home health agency that will match them with patients to care for.
 They can expect to travel to their patients’ homes and work either on shifts, assisting one patient for several hours at a time, or intermittently, traveling to care for several patients in one day.
 Depending on the employer, many home health nurses are able to choose between more traditional work hours and a flexible schedule, such as working overnights, working four days per week or working some weekends.